 If you’re a mom, no matter what is going on, chances are you’re busy … really, really busy.
 So busy, in fact, that you might be tempted to neglect your own needs.
 But putting yourself last can take a toll on your physical and emotional health.
 It can also become so ingrained that you actually forget how to practice healthful self-care.

-So this May, how about dedicating some time and attention to yourself?
+This May, how about dedicating some time and attention to yourself?
 Forget the nagging to-do list or the idea that you’re being self-indulgent (you’re not!) and take the time to invest in some restorative practices like those listed here.
 It’s time to practice some self-love — not only on Mother’s Day, but for the many days ahead.

 1. Enjoy a healthy meal